 Job history files are also logged to user specified directory hadoop.job.history.user.location which defaults to job output directory.
 The files are stored in "\logs/history/" in the specified directory.
 Hence, by default they will be in mapred.output.dir/\logs/history.
 User can stop logging by giving the value none for hadoop.job.history.user.location

-User can view logs in specified directory using the following command
+User can view the history logs summary in specified directory using the following command \$ bin/hadoop job -history output-dir